Trip 277 - May 29-31, 2023 (Monday-Wednesday)Mamquam River Forest Service Road VisitNear Squamish BC Page 1 of 2 |

 9. If you want to spend a night near Squamish in your vehicle, Mamquam River FSR is not a bad place to do so.
 Here is one of the numerous pullouts you can use.

-10. While we have not encountered industrial traffic, there are numerous signs of past logging activity, so that may affect your stay as far as noise and a bit more dust.
+10. While we have not encountered industrial traffic, there are numerous signs of past logging activity, and that may affect your stay as far as noise and a bit more dust.
 This is the only piece of equipment we found.

 11. There are a few bridges on Mamquam River FSR, like this one at 8.9 km.
 And these bridges are rated for some serious numbers - one was good for 136 tonnes!!!

 12. At 9.8 km, there is a major split just past a water tower.
-Coordinates: N 4943.033' W 12302.383'.
+Coordinates: N 49⁰43.033' W 123⁰02.383'.
 Elevation: 425 meters.

-13. Going left is the continuation of Mamquam River FSR, and, to the right, is a branch road which has numerous cross ditches (we counted 52 until we got stopped by snow exactly at the 5 km mark of the branch road).
+13. Going left is the continuation of Mamquam River FSR, and, to the right, is a branch road which has numerous cross-ditches (we counted 52 until we got stopped by snow exactly at the 5 km mark of the branch road).
 Medium clearance is required for the branch road due to all these cross-ditches.
 Turning right onto the branch road very shortly leads to an open air gun range of sorts, and then to a few decent mountain views.
 So, here is the split.

 14. At first, we turned right and checked out the branch road.
 Here it is 500 meters from the split.